omidfarhang/omid.dev/content/posts/2010-02-13-sun-virtualbox-update-3-1-4-57640.en.md

 &#8211; VMM: fixed incompatibility with 2.6.32 Linux kernels (software virtualization only; bug #6100)
 &#8211; VMM: turn on nested paging by default for new VMs (if available; VT-x and AMD-V only)
 &#8211; VMM: turn on VPID by default for new VMs (if available; VT-x only)
-&#8211; VMM: perform strict CPUID compatibility checks when teleporting; to get the old behavior set &#8220;VBoxInternal/CPUM/StrictCpuIdChecks&#8221; to 0
+&#8211; VMM: perform strict CPUID compatibility checks when teleporting; to get the old behavior set “VBoxInternal/CPUM/StrictCpuIdChecks” to 0
 &#8211; VMM: fixed VM crash with certain 16 bits Windows applications (software virtualization only; bug #5399)
 &#8211; Snapshots: fixed a 3.1 regression that broke deletion of snapshots when a machine had immutable or writethrough storage attached (bug #5727)
 &#8211; Saved state: fixed VERR\_SSM\_LOADED\_TOO\_MUCH error when loading DisplayScreenshot(bug #6162)
 &#8211; VBoxManage: add restorecurrent operation to snapshots command
 &#8211; VBoxManage: fixed broken snapshot lookup by name (bug #6070
-&#8211; GUI: fixed the broken &#8220;Reload&#8221; button that reloads the machine XML when a machine is inaccessible
+&#8211; GUI: fixed the broken “Reload” button that reloads the machine XML when a machine is inaccessible
 &#8211; GUI: fixed guest fullscreen mode after reboot (bug #5372)
 &#8211; GUI: handle Ctrl+Break properly on X11 hosts (bug #6122)
 &#8211; GUI: fixed status LEDs for storage devices